mnot/I-D/rfc5988bis/draft.md

 but rather relation types with a local scope (i.e., their meaning is specific and perhaps private to that document).

-HTML4 also defines several attributes on links that are not explicitly defined by the Link header.
+HTML also defines several attributes on links that are not explicitly defined by the Link header.
 These attributes can be serialised as link-extensions to maintain fidelity.

-Finally, the HTML4 specification gives a special meaning when the "alternate" and "stylesheet" relation types coincide in the same link.
+Finally, the HTML specification gives a special meaning when the "alternate" and "stylesheet" relation types coincide in the same link.
 Such links should be serialised in the Link header using a single list of relation-types (e.g., rel="alternate stylesheet") to preserve this relationship.